 Through Dr. Amín Faríd, January, 1903.

 As to thy question concerning the “Minor Resur- rection” and the first creation, this is the appearance of the Báb, the Great, His Holiness the Supreme.
-But the “Major Resurrection” signifies the Manifesta- tion of the Preexistent Beauty (Bahá’u’lláh), the GREATEST NAME.
+But the “Major Resurrection” signifies the Manifesta- tion of the Pre-existent Beauty (Bahá’u’lláh), the GREATEST NAME.
 (May My Spirit be a sacrifice for His beloved!)

 By the majesty of My Lord, your gathering in the meeting of Oneness, your commemoration of God with a pure heart, and your association with a spirit rejoiced by the Spirit of God in the Great Day profiteth you more than all favors and this Bounty surpasseth all wishes.